GSDrive: Reinforcing Driving Policies by Multi-mode Future Trajectory Probing with 3D Gaussian Splatting Environment: CONCLUSIONS

 \subsection{Training Performance}

-We show the comparison of the training process between our GSDrive and other RL-based methods in Fig. \ref{fig:compare}.
-Each update collects the mean rewards from 4 parallel environments running 8 steps each.
+We show the comparison of the training process of $600$ scenes between our GSDrive and other RL-based methods in Fig. \ref{fig:compare}.
+Each update collects the mean rewards from 4 parallel environments running 8 steps each, with trajectory probing in $K=5$ modes and $H=6$ horizons.
 In RAD \cite{gao2025rad}, the 3DGS environment is also used for policy learning.
 However, the critical reward signals, such as collisions, are based on current environmental interactions.
-When a collision happens, it results from a sequence of poor decisions made over several seconds, not just the final disastrous action.
-The policy only receives a significant reward signal at the exact moment a critical event occurs, which may lead to early convergence during training on a suboptimal policy with lower overall performance.
+When a collision happens, it results from a sequence of poor decisions made over several seconds, not just the final unsafe action.
+The policy only receives a significant reward signal at the exact moment a critical event occurs, which may lead to premature convergence during training on a suboptimal policy with lower overall performance.
 Shifting from this base, we follow Skill-Critic \cite{hao2024skill}, encoding actions from our dataset into continuous latent variables.
 Then, hierarchical policy learning with both discrete and continuous action outputs is conducted in the 3DGS environment.
 The joint optimization on a hybrid action space introduces inherent instability in the Actor-Critic framework, leading to noisy training signals.

 Our GSDrive, instead of waiting for a sparse and catastrophic reward, can simulate the likely future trajectory and evaluate it for safety, comfort, and progress.
 It can then provide a dense, informative reward signal back to the RL training immediately.
 Optimizing only over a discrete set of actions, our RL objectives lead to more stable and superior training performance than other RL methods.